Coupons

 Achieving Vibration Resistance in Harsh Environment PCBs

 Wide traces and reinforced vias distribute mechanical loads, preventing rip-out during shock events.
 Component anchoring with epoxy or mechanical clips secures tall profiles against resonance.
+When selecting rugged components for these environments, consult our guide on Choosing the Right Parts for Industrial Automation PCBs.
 Stiffeners along board edges counteract flexing, especially near mounting holes.
 Solder joint geometry, such as fillet control, enhances fatigue life under cyclic loading.
 Layout avoids long unsupported spans that amplify vibrations.
 Vibration resistant PCB designs incorporate these elements to maintain electrical continuity in dynamic applications.

 Vibration Test Setup for PCBs